How to Calculate Annual Percentage Rate (APR)

 Origination fees: You can’t simply rely on an APR quote to evaluate a loan.
 Instead, check every charge related to your loan to determine if you’re getting a good deal.
 If you’re comparing lenders, make a list of which charges appear in the quote and which ones are missing.

 Borrowing forever?
 You need to know how long you’ll keep a loan to make the best decision.
 For example, one-time charges and up-front costs may drive up your immediate costs to borrow, but the APR calculation assumes you spread those charges out over the full term of your loan (30 years, on a 30-year mortgage, for example).
 As a result, the APR appears lower on long-term loans.
-If you plan to pay a loan off quickly, APR typically underestimates the impact of up-front costs.
+If you plan to quickly pay off a loan, APR typically underestimates the impact of up-front costs.
 For more details, see Get the Wrong Loan by Comparing APR.